Welcome to COSC 1336

 Python is a direct descendant of the 'ABC' programming language.
 However, the initial goal of Python was to be unlike ABC in many ways and to repair the perceived deficiencies.
 Although not formally considered a member of the 'C family' of languages which include C, C++, C#, Java, Perl, and PHP, Python's syntax was influenced by C. Instead of an emphasis on expanding the base Python language to accommodate new features, the focus has been on a small core language with an expansive library.

 Guido van Rossum, a Nederlander and Python's principal designer and lead architect, has stated that Python began as a hobby project to appeal to computing language enthusiasts.
-From its humble beginnings, Python has grown into a widely used general-purpose programming language with a number of relevant applications such as: gaming, graphics, data mining, and embedded systems.
-See the python.org/about/success site for implementation examples.
+From the humble beginnings of its first release in 1991, Python has grown into a widely used general-purpose programming language with a number of relevant applications such as: system control, data science, gaming, graphics, data mining, and embedded systems.
+See the python.org/about/success site for implementation examples. van Rossum is still a member of the Python Steering Council and has the title of BDFL.

 Even though the IDE is the standard development tool, by starting with the basics, we obtain a comprehensive foundation and an appreciation for the more powerful tools.
 Furthermore, by working with the command line, direct access to the interpreter will not be a mysterious alternative after using it for a few simple programs.
 The example below shows a basic 'hello world' program executed by the Python interpreter in interactive mode at the command prompt.